Summary: in this tutorial, you will learn how to use the Oracle TIMESTAMP WITH TIME ZONE

 ALTER SESSION SET NLS_TIMESTAMP_TZ_FORMAT = 'format';

-Please see the Oracle date format for the detailed information of how to construct a date format model.
+Please see the Oracle date format for detailed information on how to construct a date format model.

 Let’s create a new table named logs